 Bring Broth and water to a boil, add asparagus and cook until crisp (3 minutes or so) then transfer asparagus to a bowl of ice water to stop the cooking process.
 Keep the broth over low heat so it stays hot.

-a 4 quart saucepan and heat, add the sliced mushrooms and saute until done, set them aside in a bowl.
+Put the Olive oil and one TBL of butter into a 4 quart saucepan and heat, add the sliced mushrooms and saute until done, set them aside in a bowl.

 In the same sauce pan melt the remaining 2 TBL Butter then add the Onions and Garlic saute until soft (3-4 minutes) then add the Rice cook until it is all hot (maybe a minute or two) then add the white wine and cook until absorbed, this part goes pretty quickly.
+After the wine is absorbed start adding the broth first a cup at a time then in 1/2 cup increments stirring frequently and allowing each addition of broth to be absorbed before adding the next.

 Remove from heat add Asparagus, Mushrooms salt and pepper (to taste) 1/2 cup of shredded Parmesan cheese and mix together then put into your serving dish.
 If it is a little stiff add some broth to thin.
 Garnish with a little more Parmesan Cheese and serve.
 I served this with Grilled Pork Tenderloin (post to follow).
 Actually this was really easy dish, do not be afraid, and the results are great!